Home Pool Water Conservation Tips

 Pool Cover

 If you don’t use a pool cover, the total water evaporation you’ll see might stagger you.
 Over half the water in a given backyard pool can evaporate in a single year without the use of a cover – by comparison, using a cover will reduce evaporation by upwards of 90 percent.
-On average, an 18 by 36-foot pool loses about an inch of water
+On average, an 18 by 36-foot pool loses about an inch of water per week during the summer, a rate that would add up to over 7,000 gallons per year.
+In addition, pool covers also reduce the need for certain chemicals and conserve heat, which we’ll get to in a moment.

 Water Level